top of page

 About Me

-Bryan Murray is a third-year doctoral student at the UC Irvine School of Education specializing in Human Development in Context (HDiC).
+Bryan Murray is a Project Scientist at the UC Irvine School of Education specializing in Human Development in Context (HDiC).

 bottom of page